-Severe hair loss and heart disease are connected - a fact now confirmed from a Japanese study back in 2012.
-This article reviews that study and suggests a reason why this particular link might exist.
+Hair loss and heart disease are connected - a fact now confirmed by a Japanese study.
+But could calcification be the reason why this connection exists?

-Hair loss (male pattern baldness) can be quite a
+Hair loss (male pattern baldness) has proven itself to be highly

-connections between it and all sorts of other things ranging from your genes
+connections it might have with all sorts of things ranging from certain genes

 to lifestyle factors.
-And it also seems to be connected with other diseases too, including coronary heart disease.
+And it also seems to be connected with other diseases too, including coronary heart disease (CHD).

 study was led by doctor Tomohide Yamada, from the University of Tokyo,